Adolescent Health Promoter

 At the secondary school, they:

 • Collaborate with teachers to co-plan lessons and co-deliver the Ministry of Education’s Health and Family Life Education (HFLE) curriculum to adolescents 10 – 14 years old

-• Partner with teachers, the PTA and/or healthcare workers to facilitate sessions with parents on strategies for communicating with youth
+• Partner with teachers, the Parent Teachers' Association (PTA) and/or healthcare workers to co-facilitate sessions with parents on strategies for communicating with youth

 At the healthcare facility, they:

 • Enhance the ability of healthcare workers to provide youth-friendly health services

 • Work with healthcare counterparts to increase awareness and access to services for Guyanese youth

 In implementing the Health project, Adolescent Health Promoters will likely collaborate with staff from a variety of agencies and organizations over the course of their service.
 These may include:

 • Ministry of Education’s Health and Family Life Education Coordinator, Parent Teacher Association Coordinator, and Regional Education Department

 • Ministry of Public Health’s Adolescent Health Unit, National AIDS Programme Secretariat, and Regional Health Departments

 • Ministry of the Presidency’s Department of Social Cohesion, Culture, Youth and Sports Regional Youth Officers